 The key focus areas of the people strategy are talent and leadership development, culture, and performance excellence.
 Talent actions are aimed at ensuring that the businesses have people with the required skills and motivation at their disposal.
 Continuous learning, competence development and growth, as well as the flexibility to evolve the organisation and its ways of working, strengthen the company’s competitive advantage.
 The ongoing development of the company’s leaders’ and people’s development skills are integral to driving the company’s business agenda in an evolving marketplace, and for maintaining a relentless focus on providing value to customers and stakeholders.

 Strengthening accountability and ownership is encouraged by promoting employee engagement through a culture of open communication, integrity, and innovation.
-Similarly, the strategy ensures that the businesses have the required resources, and skilled and motivated people at their disposal.
-This involves the implementation of changes within the organisation, a continuous focus on competence development and performance excellence, with quality in the setting of targets, proper and regular feedback, the evaluation of overall performance, and recognition of outstanding performance.
+At the same time, Wärtsilä emphasises high performance and operational excellence throughout the organisation, including quality in the setting of targets, proper and regular feedback, the evaluation of overall performance, and recognition of outstanding performance.

 Transforming company culture